 For more information, please click on the links below.
-For additional guidance, or to request a new program application packet, contact Shira Burns, Assistant Director, ASU Global Education Office.
+For additional guidance, or to request a new program application packet, contact Barbara Young, Assistant Director, ASU Global Education Office.

-To begin the Program Proposal process, the faculty/staff member proposing the new program should contact Shira Burns, Assistant Director of Global Education, to discuss program ideas.
+To begin the Program Proposal process, the faculty/staff member proposing the new program should contact Barbara Young, Assistant Director of Global Education, to discuss program ideas.
 It is also recommended you consult the GEO website for additional details on proposing new programs and a list of current exchange programs.

-While most international exchange programs flourish, many others wither due to lack of intentional planning, departmental commitment, curricular fit, or student interest.
+Exchange programs are the most traditional but least popular type of program for ASU students.
+ASU receives may requests for exchanges from universities and because of this, we are selective about which ones we will sign.
+While some exchange programs flourish, many others wither due to lack of intentional planning, departmental commitment, curricular fit, or student interest.
 Be sure to consider the following (the GEO can help collect data on any of these topics):

 - ASU student interest.
 Will ASU students be interested in the exchange?
 Are they interested in the location?
 It is essential to keep a balance between the numbers of students coming and going on an exchange.
 How many students that the proposer currently teaches participate on student exchange at ASU?